city-of-saint-louis/gis-asset-manager-ui/README.md

   const chosenAssets = event.detail.chosenAssets;
   // log chosenAssets to the console to verify that it was received console.log("chosenAssets received:", chosenAssets);
-  // your logic here to handle chosenAssets within the parent application });
+  // your logic here to handle chosenAssets within the parent application when isValid is true });
 ```